 If you spent the night outside the Namib-Naukluft National Park, as we did, your day begins at Sesriem gate.
 Get up early and be at the gate when it opens.
-Find out the opening and closing times the day before.
-Don’t panic if you see too many cars waiting on line.
+Don’t panic if you see too many cars waiting in line.
 We had 45 cars in front of us, and we passed the gate in no more than 10minutes after opening.
-The officer at the gate will ask very quickly: name, origin country and car plates.
-Then he will pass a permit which you have to keep until later.
+The officer at the gate will ask very quickly: name, origin country, and car plates.
+Then he will pass a permit, which you have to keep until later.
 After that, you are good to go.
 It’s not possible to get the permit the day before.

 Sesriem Campsite, inside the Namib-Naukluft Park: 490N$ (30.5€, 33.5US$)/per person/night

 Sesriem Oasis Campsite, outside the Park: 230N$ (14€, 15.8US$) /per person/night

 Namib-Naukluft Park entry fees: 80N$ (5€, 5.5US$) /per person + 10 N$ (0.62€, 0.68US$)/car

 Dune 45 – Km 45 (skip this part if you choose to climb dune Big Daddy or do it on your way back)

 Drive 45km on the tarred road until you reach Dune 45.
 The speed limit inside the park is 60km/h, so it will take around 40min to reach the dune.
 Most tourists stop here and climb the Dune 45.
 It’s easily accessible from the parking lot, not so high, and the hike takes not more than 25 minutes.
 You’ll have a fantastic 360degrees view, with a great mix of colors.

 If you have less mobility or you want to climb a dune quickly, take some photos and leave; that’s your dune.